What are Keys and KeyWays (Shaft Key)?

 • Woodruff keys

-A woodruff key is a semi-circular disc fit into a circular recess of a shaft which can be only machined by a woodruff keyway cutter.
-It’s mostly used in machine tools and some automobile shafts from ¼” to 2½” (6mm to 60mm) diameter.
+A woodruff key is a semi-circular disc fit into a circular recess of a shaft, which can only be machined by a woodruff keyway cutter.
+It’s mostly used in machine tools and some automobile shafts from ¼” to 2½” (6mm to 60mm) in diameter.

 2. Saddle Keys: